jaideep-seth/bittorrent_gsoc19/README.md

 * Automate the data integrity checks.
 The data integrity checks can only be cleared if 100% of the contents are downloaded.
 Currently the user must execute a command on completion of downloading to ensure that contents are unaltered.
    [Making the framework increasingly user friendly is a continuous process.]

+* Currently desired files are uploaded by visiting the Elastic IP of an AWS instance via a browser.
+This should also be made possible via the Command Line Interface process.
+[Maintaining and improving this server is a continuous process.]

 ## Authors